 Once you’ve installed the certbot package, generate your SSL certificate with the following:

-Certbot will prompt you to input your email and domain name during this process.
+Additionally, during this process, Certbot will prompt you to confirm your email.
 You’ll also have the option to receive emails from the EFF.
-Decide whether to opt-in based on your preferences.
+Simply decide whether to opt-in based on your preferences.

-After installing the certificate, your website’s URL will switch from HTTP to HTTPS.
+Subsequently, after installing the certificate, your website’s URL will switch from HTTP to HTTPS.
 Visitors accessing the old HTTP URL will automatically be redirected to the new HTTPS URL.
-This configuration ensures HTTPS 301 redirects, a Strict-Transport-Security header, and OCSP Stapling for top-tier security.
+Furthermore, this configuration ensures HTTPS 301 redirects, a Strict-Transport-Security header, and OCSP Stapling for top-tier security.

 Setting Up Automatic Certificate Renewal